GabiMoldovan/Accesa-Coding-Challenge/README.md

 }

-Also, make sure that you add the user to the Authorisation section in Postman
+After creating the user, add the credentials to the Authorisation section in Postman so you are able to test the endpoints

 <img width="688" alt="Screenshot_1" src="https://github.com/user-attachments/assets/af4fe774-cb86-441c-87c6-108014be80e5" />